 Inspired by an anonymous donation from an Arlington Land Trust member and subsequent contributions from many other ALT members and local residents along with support from the Conservation Commission, the Wildlife Habitat Garden came to life this spring and summer after several years of planning and design work.
 The garden was started in 2011 and is maintained by the Reservoir Committee, a part of .
 Financial donations to support this work at the Reservoir can be made through the Arlington Land Trust, PO Box 492, Arlington, MA 02476, or through their .
 Those who wish to volunteer can contact us through the contact form on the .

 We work in the Garden frequently during the growing season from April to October.
 Workdays are usually scheduled on the weekends but volunteers can help any time.
-If you wish to participate, workdays are listed on this page in the section labelled upcoming events or contact us through the contact form on the Contact Page.
+If you wish to participate, workdays are listed on the in the section labelled upcoming events or contact us through the contact form on the Contact Page.
 More pictures taken in the .

 A special debt of gratitude is due to the Arlington Department of Public Works Department, whose staff provided critical assistance and support in many ways, initially preparing the site and especially by installing the water pipes and spigots that helped sustain the garden through the dry spells.